jgyy/fcc-scrape/README.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca55
+id: 5d8a4cfbe6b6180ed9a1ca56
-title: Part 118
+title: Part 119
 challengeType: 0
-dashedName: part-118
+dashedName: part-119
 ---

 # --description--

-Create a new `const` named `legendRows` and use it to `append` a `tbody` element to your `legend` variable similar to how you added the `thead`. `tbody` is for the main content of an HTML table.
+Add a `selectAll` function to the selection and pass it the string `tr`.

 # --hints--